 Chocolate truffles should be velvety smooth and decadently creamy not greasy or grainy.
-Learn how to make perfect candy store quality chocolate truffles at home using the traditional bowl and spoon, a food processor, or an immersion blender.
+Use this chocolate truffles recipe along with my tips and tricks to make perfect candy store quality chocolate truffles at home using the traditional bowl and spoon, a food processor, or an immersion blender.

 There is nothing more perfect than a chocolate truffle.
 Each bite is smooth and creamy and luxuriously chocolatey.